Estonia: Crusades and the Catholic Era

-Tallinn, the capital of Danish Estonia founded on the site of Lindanise, adopted the Lübeck law and received full town rights in 1248.
-The Hanseatic League controlled trade on the Baltic Sea, and the four largest cities in Estonia became members: Tallinn, Tartu, Pärnu, and Viljandi.
-Protected by stone walls and membership in the Hansa, prosperous cities like Tallinn and Tartu often defied other rulers of the medieval Livonia.
+Reval (Tallinn), the capital of Danish Estonia founded on the site of Lindanise, adopted the Lübeck law and received full town rights in 1248.
+The Hanseatic League controlled trade on the Baltic Sea, and overall the four largest towns in Estonia became members: Reval, Dorpat (Tartu), Pernau (Pärnu), and Fellin (Viljandi).
+Reval acted as a trade intermediary between Novgorod and western Hanseatic cities, while Dorpat filled the same role with Pskov.
+Many artisans' and merchants guilds were formed during the period.
+Protected by their stone walls and membership in the Hansa, prosperous cities like Reval and Dorpat often defied other rulers of the medieval Livonian Confederation.
+(Note: After the decline of the Teutonic Order following its defeat in the Battle of Grunwald in 1410, and the defeat of the Livonian Order in the Battle of Swienta on 1 September 1435, the Livonian Confederation was established by a treaty signed on 4 December 1435.)

-Reformation and Swedish Estonia
+Post-Reformation Era

+Academia Gustaviana (now University of Tartu) was founded in 1632 by King Gustaf II Adolf and was then the second university in the entire Kingdom of Sweden.

-The Reformation began in central Europe in 1517, and soon spread northward to the Baltic region despite some opposition from the Catholic Teutonic Order.
-Protestant preaching began actively in Tallinn in 1524, leading the town council to align with the Reformation by the following year.
-Similar events unfolded in Tartu, where tensions arose with Catholic bishop Johann Blankenfeld, resulting in iconoclastic riots that damaged Catholic churches and monasteries in both cities.
-By the late 1520s, most Estonian cities and towns had embraced the Reformation.
-Unlike the cities, rural areas were slower to adopt Protestantism, with Catholic influence persisting during the 1530s.
-With the Reformation, church services began to be conducted in vernacular language, which initially meant Low German, but already from the 1530s onward the regular religious services were held in Estonian.
-Early Estonian-language Protestant texts emerged, including Wanradt–Koell Catechism in 1535.
+The Reformation began in central Europe in 1517, and soon spread northward to Livonia despite some opposition by the Livonian Order.
+Towns were the first to embrace Protestantism in the 1520s, and by the 1530s the majority of the landowners and rural population had adopted Lutheranism.
+Church services were now conducted in vernacular language, which initially meant Low German, but already from the 1530s onward the regular religious services were held in Estonian.

+During the 16th century, the expansionist monarchies of Muscovy, Sweden, and Poland–Lithuania consolidated power, posing a growing threat to decentralised Livonia weakened by disputes between cities, nobility, bishops, and the Order.

 In 1558, Tsar Ivan the Terrible of Russia (Muscovy) invaded Livonia, starting the Livonian War.
 The Livonian Order was decisively defeated in 1560.
-The majority of Livonia accepted Polish rule, while Reval and the nobles of Northern Estonia swore loyalty to the Swedish king, and the Bishop of Ösel-Wiek sold his lands to the Danish king.
-Russian forces gradually conquered the majority of Livonia, but in the late 1570s the Polish-Lithuanian and Swedish armies started their own offensives and the bloody war finally ended in 1583 with Russian defeat.
-As a result of the war, Northern Estonia became Swedish Duchy of Estonia, Southern Estonia became Polish Duchy of Livonia, and Saaremaa remained under Danish control.
-Wars between Sweden and Poland-Lithuania continued until 1629, when the victorious Sweden acquired south Estonia and northern Latvia.
-Sweden gained Saaremaa from Denmark in 1645.
-The wars cut the population of Estonia from about 250–270,000 people in the mid-16th century to 115–120,000 in the 1630s.
+The majority of Livonia accepted Polish rule, while Reval and the nobles of northern Estonia swore loyalty to the Swedish king, and the Bishop of Ösel-Wiek sold his lands to the Danish king.
+Tsar Ivan's forces were at first able to conquer the larger part of Livonia, however in the 1570s the Polish-Lithuanian and Swedish armies went on the offensive and the war ended in 1583 with Russian defeat.
+As a result of the war, northern Estonia became the Swedish Duchy of Estonia, southern Estonia became the Polish Duchy of Livonia, and Saaremaa remained under Danish control.

+In 1600, the Polish–Swedish War broke out, causing further devastation.
+The protracted war ended in 1629 with Sweden gaining Livonia, including the regions of Southern Estonia and Northern Latvia.
+Danish Saaremaa was transferred to Sweden in 1645.
+The wars had halved the population of Estonia from about 250–270,000 people in the mid 16th century to 115–120,000 in the 1630s.